About Us

 International Baccalaureate Middle Years Programme: The Programme is described above and continues for all students in grades 7-10.

-Foreign Languages: German, French, and Spanish.
+Foreign Languages: French, Spanish, Mandarin and Arabic.

 Drama: Theater Arts students produce and present a play each semester.
 Students also participate in drama competitions and festivals.

-Journalism: Journalism students are responsible for writing and producing The Eagle's Scream, a weekly student newspaper that reports on ERHS and the local community.
+Journalism Journalism students are responsible for writing and producing The Eagle's Scream, a weekly student newspaper that reports on ERHS and the local community.

 Yearbook: Students produce, raise funds for and publish the Totem Yearbook developing photography skills as well as fundraising and business skills.

-Leadership: Students organize and lead numerous student activities including fund raising, community service, recognition events, and school dances.
+Leadership: Students organize and lead numerous student activities including fundraising, community service, recognition events, and school dances.
 Students in Grades 7-12 may take a Leadership class.

-Academic Decathlon: Students join the ERHS Academic Decathlon team to prepare for and participate at district wide academic competitions.
+Academic Decathlon: Students join the ERHS Academic Decathlon team to prepare for and participate at district-wide academic competitions.

 Sports

-Football, Baseball, Softball, Basketball, Soccer, Tennis, Water Polo, Cross-country, Volleyball, Track & Field, and Swimming.
+Football, Baseball, Softball, Basketball, Soccer, Tennis, Water Polo, Wrestling, Cross-country, Volleyball, Track & Field, and Swimming.
 ERHS fields Boys and Girls varsity and junior varsity teams in each sport except for Football (boys only) and Softball (girls only).
 ERHS sports teams compete in the Northeastern League of the Los Angeles Unified School District.

 Student Clubs & Organizations